huachuman/PubMed-DOI-Redirect/README.md

 ## Installation
-Install the Tampermonkey extension for your browser from the official Tampermonkey website.
+If you don't have it already, install the Tampermonkey extension for your browser from the official Tampermonkey website (https://www.tampermonkey.net)

 Open the Tampermonkey dashboard and click on the “Create a new script” button.

-Copy and paste the “PubMed DOI Redirect” script into the editor.
+Copy and paste the “PubMed DOI Redirect.js” script into the editor.

 Click on “File” -> “Save” or press Ctrl+S to save the script.

-Usage
+## Usage
 Once installed, the script will automatically run whenever you navigate to a PubMed article page.
 If a DOI link is found on the page, you will be redirected to it without any manual intervention.

-Contributing
+## Contributing
 We welcome contributions from everyone.
 If you have any suggestions or find any bugs, please open an issue in this repository.